 Thameslink Train stops are circled in red.

-In the image above, the stops in central London with the red circles are stops made by Thameslink trains.
+In the image above, the stops in central London with red circles are stops made by Thameslink trains.

 From Victoria Station, you would have to transfer to the London Underground.